 Investors paid 97.19p per share in the New Listing for this property, and it became available on the Resale market May 2nd 2016.

 Our second investment opportunity in the beautiful seaside town of Eastbourne, we bring you a modern block of 19 flats.
 With a high rental yield and town centre location this block constitutes a compelling investment opportunity.
-The building was acquired at a 13% discount to its RICS break-up value and is 50% geared for enhanced returns.
 View a short video from our Director of Property on why this is a great investment.

 - The investment comprises an unbroken block of 19 flats in Compass Court, Eastbourne plus the Freehold interest for the entire building and is geared at 50% loan-to-value (LTV) of the purchase price.
 Gearing gives enhanced exposure to property price movements, and the potential for amplified returns; though investors must note amplified negative returns if prices fall.